lutsenko-yuriy/some_lectures/kubernetes/Kubernetes.md

 * Has a stable IP address
 * Works as a load balancer for several pods from the same replicaset
 * Provide a loose coupling between pods inside the cluster or with the outer world (but still ingress is recommended for communicating with the outer world).

+### Types of services

+* ClusterIP (default)
+* Headless services when the direct communication to a specific pod is required (for example, stateful pods from the same statefulset and it is required to contact with a master pod)

+Besides that there are 3 service type attributes

+* ClusterIP (default)
+* NodePort - makes an external traffic accessible for the node on a specific port.
+Can have a node port from 30000-32767.
+Pretty unsafe and inefficient
+* LoadBalancer - same as node port but more secure.